You’re about to learn how to dispute a charge off from a consumer credit report.

 Get on the phone with your lender as soon as you realize you can’t catch up on the payments and work out some type of payment arrangement.
 Do this before the debt is charged off and the lender sends it to a collection agency.

-It’s still morally and ethically the right thing to do, but from a credit score perspective, you need to be aware of the consequences so you can make an educated decision.
+It’s still morally and ethically the right thing to do, but from a credit score perspective, you need to be aware of the consequences so you can plan accordingly.

-It’s the presence of the charge off on your credit report that is mostly hurting your scores.
+It’s the presence of the charge off on a credit report that does the damage to credit scores.

-Let me repeat… It’s the presence of the charge off on your credit report that is mostly hurting your scores.
+Let me repeat… It’s the presence of the charge off on a credit report that is damaging the scores.
 The balance has minimal effect in comparison.

-And while its technically possible to negotiate with a creditor to delete your charge off in exchange for payment; I’ve never seen it happen.
+And while its technically possible to negotiate with a creditor to delete a charge off in exchange for payment; I’ve never seen it happen.

 Can I Dispute A Charge Off Online?